Pepperstone: Regulation

-After Brexit, to remain operational in EU, Pepperstone secured regulatory licenses in Germany and Cyprus.
-The company also expanded to Kenya and the UAE.
-The company is authorized and regulated by several financial authorities: the Australian Securities and Investments Commission (ASIC), the FCA in the United Kingdom, CySEC Cyprus, DFSA Dubai, CMA Kenya, SCB Bahamas, and BaFin Germany.
+Pepperstone operates through separately regulated entities.
+The group is authorised or regulated by the Australian Securities and Investments Commission (ASIC), the Financial Conduct Authority (FCA) in the United Kingdom, the Cyprus Securities and Exchange Commission (CySEC), BaFin in Germany, the Dubai Financial Services Authority (DFSA) in the Dubai International Financial Centre, the Capital Markets Authority of Kenya (CMA), and the Securities Commission of the Bahamas (SCB).

+In December 2025, Pepperstone also received a Category 5 licence from the UAE Securities and Commodities Authority, now the Capital Market Authority (CMA), for onshore activities outside the Dubai International Financial Centre.

-Pepperstone has offices in Melbourne, London, Düsseldorf, Dubai, Limassol, Nassau, and Nairobi.
+Pepperstone has offices in Melbourne, London, Düsseldorf, Dubai, Limassol, Nassau, and Nairobi, among other locations.

 Sponsorship

 In May 2022, Pepperstone entered into a global sponsorship deal with the Association of Tennis Professionals (ATP), gaining naming rights to the official ATP rankings.
-After February 2024, the naming rights were transferred to the Saudi Arabian Public Investment Fund.
+In February 2024, the naming rights were transferred to the Saudi Arabian Public Investment Fund.

 In 2024, Pepperstone announced a partnership with the Asian Football Confederation, hired John McEnroe as a Global Tennis Ambassador, and established partnerships with the Geelong Football Club and the Adelaide Strikers.
 In November 2024, the company became a sponsor of the Ultimate Fighting Championship (UFC) in Asia.

 In January 2025, Pepperstone signed a multi-year sponsorship agreement with the Aston Martin Aramco F1 Team.

 Controversy

-In October 2014, the Australian Securities and Investments Commission (ASIC) discovered that Pepperstone had been operating in Japan without a license from the Japanese Financial Services Agency.
-It was only after the ASIC report that Pepperstone notified its Japanese clients via email about the lack of a license and informed them that they could only withdraw their funds until 31 December 2014.

 In February 2023, Peter Spanos, Pepperstone's head of market risk, left the company to take a similar role at GO Markets, a rival brokerage firm.
 Spanos remarked that he was pleased to join a company with a supportive culture.
-A company he has since left.
+He left GO Markets the following year.

+In November 2023, Pepperstone was identified by ASIC as one of seven CFD brokers that breached the leverage ratio limits imposed under a 2020 product intervention order.
+The firm self-reported that due to a technical error some retail clients were able to trade CFDs with higher leverage than permitted, and it undertook a remediation program to compensate over 1,500 affected customers.
+The seven issuers collectively paid or agreed to pay A$4.3 million to more than 1,500 retail clients.

+In 2026, the Supreme Court of New South Wales ordered FX Group Holdings, the vehicle used in the 2018 acquisition of Champ Private Equity's stake in Pepperstone, to pay A$96.9 million plus interest to Champ's successor CPE Capital following litigation over the terms of the buyout.
+FX Group Holdings' shareholders included Tamas Szabo, Fiona Lock and former Pepperstone director Andrew Defina.
+An appeal had been lodged in December 2025 and was still pending when the payment order was reported in March 2026.
+Pepperstone said the dispute was between current and former shareholders and did not affect the company's operations, clients or trading activities.